My Many Shades of Gray

 Although I had noticed a few gray strands, my hair had always been a mixture of blonde and brown strands and I thought the gray blended in rather well.
 As the months passed more and more gray sprouted up.
 So I went into “mad scientist” mode and created an herbal rinse to help enhance the blonde and darken the gray.

 It worked rather well (meaning no comments from mom) for about a year until I finally realized that my bangs were not really blondish anymore—they were totally gray.

-At that point I decided to just go gray—after all, I was a grandmother now and besides--why question Mother Nature.
+At that point I decided to just go gray—after all, I was a grandmother now, (but I still felt young!), and besides--why question Mother Nature.

 Unfortunately, as the gray strands grew so did the negative comments and I succumbed to the pressure.

 Feeling somewhat defeated I trotted off to the drugstore and bought a box of color.
 (Gray Hair ad is from 1924.
 Taken from the National Library of Medicine)